Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 # Testing cheat sheet

 Framework for convenient unit testing.
-This cheat sheet summarizes commonly used Testing command line instructions for quick reference.
+This cheat sheet summarizes commonly used Testing command line instructions and test suite structure for quick reference.

 ### Installation of `Testing`